BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKMedianImage.md

 ## Description

-filter_data.detail_desc=Computes an image where a given pixel is the median value of the the pixels in a neighborhood about the corresponding input pixel.
+Computes an image where a given pixel is the median value of the the pixels in a neighborhood about the corresponding input pixel.

 A median filter is one of the family of nonlinear filters.
 It is used to smooth an image without being biased by outliers or shot noise.